Plum pox

 Plum pox, also known as sharka, is the most devastating viral disease of stone fruit from the genus Prunus.
 The disease is caused by the plum pox virus (PPV), and the different strains may infect a variety of stone fruit species including peaches, apricots, plums, nectarine, almonds, and sweet and tart cherries.
 Wild and ornamental species of Prunus may also become infected by some strains of the virus.

 The virus is transmitted by aphids and by the transfer of infected plant material to new locations.
 Plum pox poses no danger to consumers, but it can ruin the marketability of stone fruit by causing acidity and deformities.
 The only way to manage the disease is to destroy all infected trees, which can cause significant economic losses.

 Historical background

 The disease symptoms were first seen in Bulgaria around 1916–1917.
 Hence, the name of sharka, which is from the Bulgarian шарка for pox.
-In 1933, the virus origin was described by Dimitar Atanasov.
+In 1933, the virus origin was described by Dimităr Atanasov.
 The disease developed and spread in several European countries, and may have largely wiped out the ancient landrace variously called Pozegaca, Quetsche, or German prune.